Social Science (SOCS-SHU)

 Typically offered occasionally

 The course provides an overview of research in legal psychology and how it can be used to improve criminal investigations, legal processes, and judicial decision-making.
 For example, we consider factors that negatively affect the reliability of witness statements and what can be done to improve them, issues related to child witnesses and criminal investigations involving children, and criminal profiling and dangerousness assessment of offenders.
 The course adopts an interdisciplinary approach, examining the influence of organizational, societal and cultural factors on legal practices and procedures.
 The course ends with a mock trial, based on materials created from real criminal cases, in which students adopt the role of either a psychological expert or a lawyer.
-Pre-requisite: PSYC-SHU 101 Intro to Psychology OR SOCS-SHU 220 Law and Society in the US.
+Pre-requisite: PSYC-SHU 101 Intro to Psychology: Score of 5 or IB Psychology HL (Higher Level): Score of 7 or A Level Psychology: Score of A OR SOCS-SHU 220 Law and Society in the US.
 Fulfillment: CORE STS; Social Science Core New Challenges in Social Science or Focus Psychology 300 level; Data Science Concentration in Psychology.

 Grading: Ugrd Shanghai Graded